-The Smithsonian American Art Museum, aka SAAM, is part of Washington D.C.’s Smithsonian Institution — and it’s a key stop on our incredible team building tours in DC.
+The Smithsonian American Art Museum, aka SAAM, is part of Washington D.C.’s Smithsonian Institution.

 Along with the Renwick Gallery, SAAM boasts an art collection worthy of international attention.
-More than 7,000 artists are part of the expansive collection.
-A large portion of the museum’s collection resides in the Old Patent Office Building alongside the collection belonging to the National Portrait Gallery.
+More than 7,000 artists are part of the expansive collection of exhibits.
+A large portion of the museum’s collection of artworks resides in the Old Patent Office Building alongside the collection belonging to the National Portrait Gallery.
 (Fun fact: You’ll visit both museums on our company team building and Un-Highlights tours!)

 Fun Facts About The Smithsonian American Art Museum